 If the only reason for the creation of the document is for contract enforcement, then a faxed or emailed copy is acceptable.

 A contract or legal agreement containing a photocopied or faxed signature is deemed valid and enforceable in most states.
 Such a document could be used to prove the existence of a contract in a court of law or in an administrative proceeding.
+A great resource like Cohen Law Group will give you a broad understanding about what’s being discussed here.

 If the validity of a signature is called into play, the original document could be valuable to verify conformity to the copied or faxed signature.
 Again, however, the copied or faxed document should be sufficient to establish the existence of a contract.